MSU-Libraries/sandhill/README.md

 ### Configuration:
 In order to pass custom configurations to the Docker container, you will need to pass it environment values.
-You can either pass them in directly to the docker command (`DEBUG=1 docker-compose up`) or provide them in an environment file, `./.env`.
+You can either pass them directly to the docker command (`DEBUG=1 docker-compose up`) or provide them in an environment file, `./.env`.
 See [Docker's documentation](https://docs.docker.com/compose/env-file/) about the environment file.